 In the evenings I work in our lounge which has french windows opening out onto a small garden.
 I feel far happier with the curtains drawn to keep out prying eyes and, like Mrs Hinch, have a regular ‘put the house to bed’ routine which involves double-checking everything is locked up and put away.

 But I must confess that I don’t like the dark evenings, nor creeping upstairs trying not to wake the kids.
 That’s why a good quality home alarm system can really help your frayed nerves!

-For a start, home alarms these days are so much easier to install.
-If your home doesn’t have an existing home alarm, you can get a wireless alarm system which needs no screws, cables or installation work.
+For a start, home alarms from reputable security companies like Verisure are so much easier to install these days.
+If your home doesn’t have an existing home alarm, you can get a wireless alarm system that needs no screws, cables, or installation work.

-Many alarm systems offer features such as motion detectors, surveillance cameras and door alarms and it is certainly worth considering a monitored alarm system which will transmit signals to an Alarm Receiving Centre (ARC).
+Many alarm systems offer features such as motion detectors, surveillance cameras, and door alarms and it is certainly worth considering a monitored alarm system that will transmit signals to an Alarm Receiving Centre (ARC).

 If your alarm is triggered, the ARC will contact you or a nominated key holder and if necessary take action.

 You can even monitor some home alarm systems with a mobile app and you don’t always need a landline.

 Some alarm systems will also operate in what is called ‘partial mode’ which protects you when you are asleep or in a specific part of the house.